-While it may seem like a challenge to control volunteer glyphosate-tolerant (GT) canola, good harvest management practices and pre-season planning including solid agronomic rotations can greatly improve your ability to properly manage the issue.
+While it may seem like a challenge to control volunteer glyphosate-tolerant (GT) canola, good pre-season planning that includes pre-seed herbicide tank mixes supported by solid crop rotations and effective harvest management can greatly improve your ability to manage the issue.

 “Timing is everything,” says Mills.
 “Swathing an even maturing crop at the right time, properly setting the combine, along with good hybrid selection are important factors in minimizing the spread of seeds.”